-To make this recipe easier I've replaced the tomato vierge sauce with a quick and easy tomato sauce.
+To make my version of the Thomas Keller zucchini recipe easier I've replaced the tomato vierge sauce with a quick and easy tomato salad that requires no cooking.

 This post may include affiliate links.
 Please read my disclosure policy.

-Salting the zucchini prior to cooking draws out some of the water.
+- Salting the zucchini prior to cooking draws out some of the water.
 Patting the zucchini dry before searing them allows them to form a delicious golden brown crust on the surface.
-Don’t skip this step!

-Fresh tomato sauce compliments the roasted zucchini beautifully and provides a welcome contrast.
+- Fresh tomato compliments the roasted zucchini beautifully and provides a welcome contrast.
 But my version of the sauce doesn't require boiling and peeling the tomatoes.

 Zucchini - You’ll need two medium zucchini for this recipe.
 Yellow summer squash would also work well.

 Don’t choose a zucchini or squash that’s too large, though.
 The inner portion of the squash that surrounds the seeds (also known as the seed core) cooks faster than the outside flesh and can get mushy in a flash.
 The larger the zucchini, the more seeds there are.